djbotha/amazon-ec2-launcher/README.md

 ```
 cd amazon-ec2-launcher
-npm install
-npm run dev
+docker-compose up
 ```

-You should see the landing page running at http://localhost:8080
+You should see the landing page running at http://localhost:8080.
+Any changes you make to your local code should also be updated inside the Docker container, and the page will be hot-reloaded thanks to NextJS.

 ## CODE STYLE